S2-group/msr-2021-green-practices-replication-package/README.md

 ```
 ./
-    |--- dataset/     		  The full dataset of ROS-based systems mined from GitHub and the scripts used to extract the data.
+    |--- dataset_building/     		  The full dataset of ROS-based systems mined from GitHub, including also the Python scripts for rebuilding/updating the dataset and the raw data produced in all intermediate steps.
-    |--- data_analysis/       	  Mining scripts and spreadsheets used in the manual data analysis.
+    |--- data_analysis/       		  The data that has been extracted during the iterative content analysis and the thematic analysis phases, and the spreadsheets used to analyse the data.
-    |--- ECSA_2021.pdf            (not available yet)  A copy of the paper in pdf format.
+    |--- MSR_2020.pdf (not available yet)  A copy of the paper in pdf format
 ```

 Each of the folders listed above are described in details in the remaining of this readme.

-### Dataset
+### Dataset Building

-#### Building the Dataset
-...

-#### Mining the Data

-All the explanation of the data mining is in the folder [readme](https://github.com/S2-group/msr-2021-green-practices-replication-package/blob/main/dataset_building/README.md).
+All the explanation of executing dataset building scripts is in the folder [readme](https://github.com/S2-group/msr-2021-green-practices-replication-package/blob/main/dataset_building/README.md).

 ---
 ```